 Stephanie Bishop, APIO, CPC-PIO

-Stephanie Bishop, APIO, CPC-PIO, is a distinguished Crisis and Strategic Communications professional with over 25 years of combined experience in public relations, law enforcement, emergency management, and fire response.
-Currently serving with the California Interagency Incident Management Team – Region 5 as a National Public Information Officer, Stephanie has been dispatched to incidents nationwide, where she develops communication strategies, manages information dissemination, and ensures accurate public messaging during complex emergencies.
-A retired police officer spokesperson and accomplished voiceover talent, she brings a unique blend of tactical expertise and strategic insight to every engagement.
+Stephanie Bishop, APIO, CPC-PIO, is a highly accomplished crisis and strategic communications professional with more than 25 years of experience spanning public relations, law enforcement, emergency management, and fire service operations.
+Currently serving with the California Interagency Incident Management Team – Region 5 as a National Public Information Officer and with the Los Angeles Fire Department as Public Information Director, she leads complex communication efforts during high-profile incidents, ensuring accurate, timely, and coordinated messaging during emergencies.

-Beyond her professional achievements, Stephanie is a dedicated educator and community advocate.
-She has created and led programs on cyberbullying, internet safety, and child sexual abuse prevention, and authored the educational book It’s Okay to Tell.
-She has served on the Board of Directors for the Alaska Emergency Management Association and volunteered with local crisis centers, demonstrating a long-standing commitment to public service and community well-being.
-Recognized for her mentorship, teaching, and public speaking, Stephanie continues to advance the field of crisis communications while empowering others to navigate challenging situations with confidence and clarity.
+Beyond her professional roles, Stephanie is a dedicated educator and community advocate.
+She has developed and led programs focused on cyberbullying prevention, internet safety, and child protection, and is the author of the educational book It’s Okay to Tell.
+She has served on the Board of Directors for the Alaska Emergency Management Association and continues to mentor emerging professionals.
+Through her work, she remains deeply committed to advancing public safety, strengthening community trust, and empowering others through clear, compassionate communication.

 • Commission on Professional Credentialing - Public Information Officer